psabela/STM32U5/setting_GPDMA_CxLBAR_and_GPDMA_CxLLR_registers.md

 ## Example of creating link list in code and setting GPDMA_CxLBAR and GPDMA_CxLLR registers (explained).
 by Peter Sabela

-*Dilemna introduced by STM32U series documentation:*
+*Dilemma introduced by STM32U series documentation:*
 My linked-list object's base address in memory is 0x200bffa8.
 How can I save this address in GPDMA_CxLBAR register (that holds *"the linked-list base address of the memory region, for a given channel x, from which the LLIs describing the programmed sequence of the GPDMA transfers, are conditionally and automatically updated"*)  when GPDMA_CxLBAR designated region for the address (LBA[31:16]) is only 16 bits long?

 *What is linked list and its aim, per STMicroelectronics?:*